MystiK791/Hack-A-Bit-2023-Writeup/README.md

 ## Hack-A-Bit 2023 Writeup
 Welcome!
-Here you'll find writeups on all the challenges of the Programming (unfinished) and Cryptography categories of Hack-A-Bit.
+Here you'll find writeups on all the challenges of the Programming and Cryptography categories of Hack-A-Bit.

 The repo is structured as follows:
 - Each folder in the root of the repo represents a category